timcmartin/timcmartin.github.io/src/canning/README.md

 ## 2024

 - Didn't make notes, but believe that I followed the same as 2023.
+- These turned out great though - best yet.

 ## 2025

+- Added a bit more garlic and dill than I have in the past.
+- Bought 3 bunches of dill with the cukes - only needed 2.
+- Used about 2 of those mesh 5 pack of garlic.

+- Made the triple batch of brine, but the double would have worked.

 | Date             | Weight | Yield        | Description  | Notes                                                    |
 | ---------------- | ------ | ------------ | ------------ | -------------------------------------------------------- |